Recitatif: Third encounter

 The third time Twyla and Roberta meet is 12 years after the second encounter.
 They are both married and meet while shopping at the Food Emporium, a new gourmet grocery store.
 Twyla describes the encounter as a complete opposite of their last.
 They get along well and share memories of the past.
-Roberta is rich and Twyla is lower middle class.
+Roberta is rich and Twyla is lower-middle-class.
 Twyla is married to a firefighter and they have a son and Roberta is married to an IBM executive, a widower with four children who has a blue limousine and two servants.
 Twyla learns that Roberta returned to the orphanage two more times and then she ran away.
 She also finds out that she might have some suppressed memories about what really happened at the orphanage.
 She finds it hard to reconcile that her recollections may have been different from what actually transpired in reality.

 Fourth encounter

 The next time the two women meet, "racial strife" threatens Twyla's town of Newburgh, NY, in the form of busing.
 As she drives by the school, Twyla sees Roberta there, picketing the forced integration.
-Twyla is briefly threatened by the other protesters, but Roberta doesn't come to her aid.
+Twyla is briefly threatened by the other protesters, but Roberta does not come to her aid.
 Roberta's parting remark unsettles Twyla as she states: "Maybe I am different now, Twyla.
 But you're not.
 You're the same little state kid who kicked a poor old black lady when she was down on the ground.
 You kicked a black lady and you have the nerve to call me a bigot."

 Twyla replies: "Maggie wasn't black."
 Either she does not remember that she was black, or she had never classified her sandy skin as black.
 Twyla decides to join the counter-picketing across the street from Roberta, where she spends a few days hoisting signs that respond directly to Roberta's sign.
 Twyla realizes that her signs did not make any sense to an objective observer but she used them to rebut Roberta's take on the protest.

 Fifth encounter

 Twyla and Roberta meet again, this time in a diner on Christmas Eve, years later, in the early 1980s.
 Roberta wants to discuss what she last said about Maggie.
 The conversation is sympathetic but ends on an unresolved note.
-They both end up admitting how neither of their mothers had ever recovered from their respective illnesses.
+They both end up admitting how neither of their mothers had ever recovered from their respective conditions.